ctl::json is a header-only C++ library for manipulating JSON data.

 , if the stored value is true

-returns literal string "true"
+returns the literal string "true"

-, otherwise returns string literal "false"
+, otherwise returns "false"

 .